Meet Ryan Murphy, Our Managing Editor

 Basketball Reference

-Basketball Reference offers a staggering amount of historical data and has a Player’s Slits feature that is second to none.
+Basketball Reference offers a staggering amount of historical data and has a Player’s Splits feature that is second to none.

 Where does your love of sports come from?